 The bushy "blow" of a humpback whale from the double blowhole is quite characteristic, even at a distance.

 Like other baleen whales, the food of humpbacks is small plentifully abundant schooling fishes and large zooplankton.
-The precise diet is almost certainly different for different populations though has not been studied in any detail for the majority.
+The precise diet is certainly different for different populations as the prey animal distribution shows, though it has not been studied in any detail for the majority.
 In Antarctica, the diet is dominated by krill (like almost every other mammal in Antarctica).
 In other seas, the diet may include anchovies, mackerel, sand eels, herring, capelin, pollock and cod.